Konar Sandal: Archaeology

-The site consists of two mounds a few kilometers apart, called Konar Sandal North and Konal Sandal South with a height of 13 and 21 meters, respectively.
+The site consists of two mounds a few kilometers apart, called Konar Sandal North and Konar Sandal South with a height of 13 and 21 meters, respectively.
 Konar Sandal North, the larger of the two, has an area of about 300 meters by 300 meters.
 The site was first visited by Aurel Stein in 1936.
 The site was examined in the 1980s as part of an areal survey.
 Modern palm agriculture has destroyed the many small mounds in and around the main mounds that the survey identified and there is notable damage from looting.